2019 featured organizations

 Sisters of the Streets is a lived-experience based organization whose main focus is to create empowerment through encouragement and create permanent, successful solutions by being direct advocates for women and young girls who have experienced domestic sexual exploitation.
 They also seek to be a reliable resource which provides tailored assistance where, and when, needed.
 They are committed to raising awareness by educating society of the harsh realities of "the game" and focusing on educating on the importance of all inclusive solutions to this issue.

-One of the LBD Project's foundational purposes is to assist smaller organizations to raise funds for themselves.
+One of Blakcout Trafficking’s foundational purposes is to assist smaller organizations to raise funds for themselves.
 We have seen this to be one of the best way to end modern slavery on a local level, both by providing a way for volunteers to be engaged and bringing in funding.

-All of our Featured organizations are required to abide by our LBD.Project Policy to participate in our fundraising efforts - to find out more about what that is, click here.
+All of our Featured organizations are required to abide by our Blackout Trafficking Policy to participate in our fundraising efforts - to find out more about what that is, click here.

-While the LBD.Project is not a 501(c)(3) organization at this time, we are entirely volunteer-run.
+The LBD.Project just became an official 501(c)(3) organization earlier this year, and we are entirely volunteer-run.
 This website, the buttons we give out, all the materials we produce to support the anti-trafficking organizations we raise funds for are all paid for out-of-pocket by our volunteers.
 If you'd like to help support us while we support those doing the most important work, please consider clicking on the button below which will direct you to our PayPal account.
-All funds raised will go back to supporting the LBD.Project this year, and in the years to come.
+All funds raised will go back to supporting Blackout Trafficking this year, and in the years to come.